Palingenesis/grbl-servo/README.md

 ## Servo details
 The main idea is to use the PWM signal normally used for spindle Speed control in `grbl`.<br />
 Instead the PWM will be used to control the position of the servo.<br />
-NB: the added servo functionality will only operate in 'non laser' ($32=0) mode<br />
+NB: the added servo functionality will only operate in `non laser` ($32=0) mode<br />

 The Servo PWM signal input connects to Arduino D11.
 Spindle Speed.<br />
 If using an old CNC Shield this will be the pins marked `Z-` or `Z+`.<br />

 G-code to operate the servo, is M03 and M05.<br />
 M05 has no settings, it is just as is, it returns the Servo to it's minimum, unless the optoin to reverse it has been set.<br />
-M03 can have a setting value, represented by 'S' followed with a Number.
+M03 can have a setting value, represented by `S` followed with a Number.
 The number can be in the range of the Max and Min settings of the Spindle Speed.<br />
 The Min/Max settings will be reversed if the option has been set in the options.<br />
 When using a Servo I recomend setting the RPM min/max speeds to 0 and 180, this way they will roughly represent the angle of the Servo.<br />
 The commands to change RPM min/max speeds are: